In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can sexed semen be used in organic production?
 (40)

-Yes, the use of sexed semen does not violate the standard (refer to 6.2.2 a).
+Yes, the use of mechanically separated sexed semen is permitted (refer to Clause 6.2.1.1 a)).

 Embryo transfer #